dmtrKovalenko/odiff/README.md

 ## Why Odiff?

 ODiff is a blazing fast native image comparison tool.
 Check [benchmarks](#benchmarks) for the results, but it compares the visual difference between 2 images in **milliseconds**.
-ODiff is designed speicifcally to handle significantly similar images like screenshots, photos, AI-generated images and many more.
+ODiff is designed specifically to handle significantly similar images like screenshots, photos, AI-generated images and many more.
 ODiff is designed to be portable, fast, and memory efficient.

 Originally written in OCaml, currently in Zig with SIMD optimizations for SSE2, AVX2, AVX512, and NEON.